mitchese/esp8266-learnevening/README.md

 The blink sketch has two main parts, setup() and loop().

 Setup runs once when the power is applied, and does any setup tasks such as defining a pin ("D4") and its direction (OUTPUT → We want to control something here, as opposed to INPUT where we want to read input from a motion sensor, keyboard, temperature sensor, etc).

 Once setup completes, loop repeats forever (or until power loss).
 The LED is hooked to positive, and D4, so applying logic "High" to D4 means the light will turn off (counterintuitively).

 # WifiManager + Base Code

-All my ESP Projects begin with the base code.
+WifiManager is a simple library which manges wifi (...what else did you expect?).
 The base code will perform the following functions:

 1. During first start, become a Wifi Hotspot with the name ESP-ChipID (where the ChipID is the unique serial of the chip).